Will Google's Pixel 6 and 6 Pro work with 5G? The answer is complicated

 The different flavors of 5G

-As people have continually held onto their phones for longer periods of time, it makes sense that when buying a new device today you will want it to be capable of tapping into the latest 5G networks for the next few years.
+As people have been holding onto their phones for longer periods of time, it makes sense that when buying a new device today you will want it to be capable of tapping into the latest 5G networks for the next few years.

 US carriers, namely Verizon and AT&T, have been actively deploying millimeter-wave 5G across parts of several dozen cities (plus stadiums, arenas and airports) around the country.
 Verizon, in particular, has been touting its millimeter-wave network (called "Ultra Wideband") in its early 5G marketing over the last few years.